Erica nudiflora

 The species distribution is in the Western Cape from Clanwilliam to the Cape Peninsula and Bredasdorp.

 The habitat is dry, gravelly fynbos slopes at lower levels and flats.
-The species is not considered threatened in habitat early in the twenty first century (Manning, 2007; Mustart, et al, 1997; Baker and Oliver, 1967; iNaturalist; http://redlist.sanbi.org).
+The habitat population is deemed of least concern early in the twenty first century (Manning and Helme, 2024; Manning, 2007; Mustart, et al, 1997; Baker and Oliver, 1967; iNaturalist; http://redlist.sanbi.org).